adiezsanchez/brain_tissue_nuc_segm/README.md

 ## Methods for Defining Positive Cells

 After segmentation, one of the following **three methods** can be used to determine whether a cell is positive for a marker.
 Each method has a SP (single-processing) and BP (batch-processing) mode.
 SP mode allows to explore different images in your dataset, apply the defining method and visualize the results in Napari in order to define your BP settings.
 BP mode applies the settings defined in SP mode to all images in a folder with no visual feedback in Napari.
+You can perform a QC check of the BP mode using **`005_Napari_segm_viz.ipynb`** after the run is complete.

 ### 1. Average Intensity Measurement with Min-Max Thresholding